 At the end of the first academic year, a formal assessment of progress is made.
 In the Department of Computer Science and Technology, this takes the form of a first-year report: single document of no more than 10,000 words in length, exclusive of tables, bibliography and appendices.
-Students are also required to make a record of their RSP units and submit a tally sheet of extra-curricular activity (including activities covered by the Teaching Framework).
+Students are also required to make a record of their RSP units and submit a Tally sheet of extra-curricular activity (including activities covered by the Teaching Framework).
 Reports are submitted electronically via the 'filer'.
+Tally sheet activities are logged via a Moodle page.